aws/aws-graviton-getting-started/perfrunbook/system-load-and-compute-headroom.md

 #### Conclusions

-The results show that systems that do not employ SMT have more compute headroom than systems with SMT-enabled CPUs.
-In other words: Graviton instances compute performance increases linear with CPU load, the SMT enabled c6i performance increases less after 50% CPU load.
-Based on the above, load balancer thresholds can, in many cases, be set higher on c7g-type instances than on c6i-type instances and thus lead to significant savings in the size of the required server fleet, as the Netty example shows.
+Graviton instances compute performance increases linear with CPU load, x86 performance increases less after 50% CPU load.
+This is because x86-type CPUs employ symmetric multithreading, aka.
+'Hyperthreading'.
+Based on the above, load balancer thresholds can, in many cases, be set higher on Graviton instances than on x86-type instances and thus lead to significant savings in the size of the required server fleet, as the Netty example shows.
 Since every workload has different demands on the system, a full load sweep should done to determine best system type and at which threshold additional instances need to be added to maintain performance.